AhmedAbdulrahman/aylin.vim/README.md

   <img src="./images/screenshot.png" alt="Screenshot">
 </p>

+*If you want to use this plugin with Neovim 0.5, please use the `0.5-nvim` branch

 ## Installation
 You can install `aylin.vim` with whatever package manager you use.
 For example:
 - [Pathogen][vimpathogen]